bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   :scale: 80 %
   :align: center

-  Figure 1.4: Input module strucutre
+  Figure 1.4: Input module inputs and outputs

 It performs the transformation of the streams incoming via TCP into T-streams.
 T-streams are persistent streams designed for exactly-once processing (so they include a transactional producer, a consumer and a subscriber).
 Find more information about T-streams `here <http://t-streams.com>`_.